 Manufacturer’s plate from M. Gebelt & Bro. at the statue’s base

-If you would like to help bring the King back to life, please consider making a donation to Restore the King.
+If you would like to help bring the Delaware’s King of Beer back to life, please consider making a donation to help Restore the King.
 Every contribution brings this remarkable figure one step closer to returning to public view.